bruceravel/home/MemoriesOfJoel.md

 an ugly, hole-choked mess called Final Exam.

 Joel hit an eddy near the top and I pulled in behind him.
-He pointed out some of the features of the rapid and sketch out a line that he intended us to take.
+He pointed out some of the features of the rapid and sketched out a line that he intended us to take.
 The first move was a ski-jump over a rock lined ledge.
 The ledge was tall enough that we couldn't see the water for several yards downstream.
 Joel went first.
 As he approached the ledge,